What Parents Can Do When Bullying is Downplayed at School

-Rather than allowing your emotion to demand an on-the-spot demand meeting with a school official, use your level head to call ahead for an appointment with the teacher, guidance counselor, school social worker, Principal-or all of the above!
-If your needs continue to be unmet, contact the PTO, the school board, the superintendant, or even the local police if you are concerned about your child's safety.
+Rather than allowing your emotion to demand an on-the-spot meeting with a school official, use your level head to call ahead for an appointment with the teacher, guidance counselor, school social worker, principal—or all of the above!
+If your needs continue to be unmet, contact the PTO, the school board, the superintendent, or even the local police if you are concerned about your child's safety.

 Talk to your neighbors about what is going on.
 Reach out to other parents.
 Don't bash the school or the bully in a gossipy way that tarnishes your own integrity, but do make sure to enlist the help of everyone and anyone that is in a position to address the situation and help bring the bullying to a stop.